moorepants/anaconda-dee-config/README.md

 # Contributing

-Managing a large university-wide software distribution takes a large effort.
+Managing a university-wide software distribution takes a large effort.
 At the minimum, we ask that you contribute by opening issues in this repository to report bugs and software/feature requests.
 At the maximum, help to collaboratively improve the distribution through merge requests and testing the build and installation.
 We will do our best to address issues and merge